kdheepak/blog/src/posts/47-package-names-in-language-ecosystems.md

 ![](./images/julia-package-names.png)

+The difference in percent of names of Julia packages starting with "j" and words in the English language starting with "j" is +0.8%.

 ## Rust

 <https://crates.io> conveniently has a [data-access](https://crates.io/data-access) page that links to the latest dump which contains a `csv` file with the names of all the packages.